trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 ---
 layout: post
 title: Making the best of MacBook Air touchpad on Ubuntu
-subtitle: A guide to mtrack driver and make use of the multi-touch touch pad on Linux
+subtitle: A guide to mtrack driver and make use of the multi-touch touchpad on Linux
 author: Thanh Tran
-description: In this post, I'm detailing my touch pad setup that I feel best so far and that it is as close to MacOS experience as I can get on Ubuntu 18.04 dual booted on a MacBook Air
+description: In this post, I'm detailing my touchpad setup that I feel best so far and that it is as close to MacOS experience as I can get on Ubuntu 18.04 dual booted on a MacBook Air
 date: 2018-09-17T00:07:16+07:00
-tags: [Linux, Macbook Air, Ubuntu, touch pad]
+tags: [Linux, Macbook Air, Ubuntu, touchpad]
 image: img/2018/macbookair-touchpad.jpg
 ---
 <center><small><em>Cover photo by Katarina Šikuljak on Unsplash</em></small></center>

-If you are a long time MacBook (Air) user and recently switch to Linux, I bet one of the things you'll miss most is the multi-touch touch pad.
-As I have [blogged earlier](https://int3ractive.com/2018/08/on-dual-booting-linux-on-a-macbook-air.html) that I decided to dual boot Ubuntu on this MacBook Air, at first, I also struggled to find the best setup for the touch pad to retain my productivity while not having to rely much on mouse.
+If you are a long time MacBook (Air) user and recently switch to Linux, I bet one of the things you'll miss most is the multi-touch touchpad.
+As I have [blogged earlier](https://int3ractive.com/2018/08/on-dual-booting-linux-on-a-macbook-air.html) that I decided to dual boot Ubuntu on this MacBook Air, at first, I also struggled to find the best setup for the touchpad to retain my productivity while not having to rely much on mouse.

-In this post, I'm detailing my touch pad setup that I feel best so far and that it is as close to MacOS experience as I can get.
+In this post, I'm detailing my touchpad setup that I feel best so far and that it is as close to MacOS experience as I can get.

 Although **libinput** is the default driver on latest Linux distros, we'll switch to **mtrack**[^1] driver which supports many more of multi-touch gestures with flexible configurations, especially the three finger drag, which is also the main reasons for my move.
 Thanks to this [blog post](https://williambharding.com/blog/technology/toward-a-linux-touchpad-as-smooth-as-macbook-pro/), I got a much faster head start, but there were still a lot of other things I did to get to my current setup.